-Block chain technology eliminates the inefficiencies and risks of manual contract origin and processing, associated manual errors, and duplication of invoice financing.
+Blockchain technology eliminates the inefficiencies and risks of manual contract origin and processing, associated manual errors, and duplication of invoice financing.
 This makes value propositions such as micropayments more feasible.

-For example, when a smart contract is executed between an invoice buyer and a invoice seller, 80% of the funds will be released to the invoice seller via the smart contract.
+For example, when a smart contract is executed between an invoice buyer and an invoice seller, 80% of the funds will be released to the invoice seller via the smart contract.
 Payment is only confirmed when the transaction is entered into the distributed ledger and the crowd-funding process is then closed.
 All legal requirements are written into the smart contract which are legally binding when executed.

 The smart contract prevents fraud since the smart contract will not allow invoices that have already been financed to receive duplicate financing.
-Therefore, a smart contract acts as a built-in protective layer on a Blockchain ledger.
+Therefore, a smart contract acts as a built-in protective layer on a blockchain ledger.

-Blockchain technology is the future as it enable more efficiencies to be built-in such as decreasing the requirement to manually process and initiate contracts, reduces risk through the elimination of manual errors and duplication of invoice financing which could make value propositions such as micropayments more feasible.
+Blockchain technology is the future as it enables more efficiencies to be built-in such as decreasing the requirement to manually process and initiate contracts, reduces risk through the elimination of manual errors and duplication of invoice financing which could make value propositions such as micropayments more feasible.

 The flow of funds within the platform are made possible through the use of custom stable currency tokens called Pokens.
 Pokens are pegged 1:1 with the national government currencies involved in a given transaction.
 For example: £8 GBP are represented by 8 Pokens (GBP).
 All transactions between invoice buyers and sellers will be executed via Pokens.

-Since Pokens are ERC20 compliant, they allow us to take full advantage of the smart contracts on the Ethereum Blockchain.
+Since Pokens are ERC20 compliant, they allow us to take full advantage of the smart contracts on the Ethereum blockchain.
 The use of the custom stable Pokens shields the invoice buyers and sellers from market volatility.
 They also allow us to support currencies from any part of the world without the need of third parties.

 The base currency for the Poken is a given national fiat currency based on the needs and location of the transaction.
 Pokens are initially tied to the British Pound (GBP).